 Anywhere from 7-14 days after the treatment, shedding of the skin may occur.
 Do not pick, pull or rub these areas to avoid inadvertent complications.
 You may notice pigment raising up to the surface.
 Due to the treatment, the pigment will likely lift and shed a few weeks after the procedure.

-Is there downtime with IPL laser treatments?
+Is there downtime with IPL treatments?

 No. This procedure is well tolerated.
 You may experience some redness after the procedure but generally there is minimal downtime.
 It can be performed at different levels to help fit into your lifestyle.
 Tell us your goals and let us help you make the best decision for your lifestyle.
+Some do notice that dark spots may lift up to the surface and are subsequently exfoliated naturally.

 When can I restart my retinol?